|issue > inhumane dog and cat breeding

 Minnesota is among the top producers of puppies in the United States.
 Kittens, too, are mass-produced in Minnesota.

 Due to no State licensing of commercial dog/cat breeders, it is difficult to report the total number of breeding facilities in Minnesota — however, it is fair to say that breeding facilities are located throughout the State and vary considerably in size and conditions.

 For a better understanding of this issue, read definition below and view videos/photos.
 Or go to videos.

-Unlike reputable dog and cat breeders who care and invest in an animal's well-being, unscrupulous and substandard breeders view dogs and cats as ‘products’ to be mass produced for profit.
-Breeding is defined solely as a business.
+Problematic breeding facilities view dogs and cats as ‘products’ to be mass produced for profit.
+Breeding is defined as a business.
 The more puppies and kittens produced, the greater the sales.
-Therefore, for these type of breeders, quantity of dogs and cats is the goal — not quality or health of each animal’s life.
+Therefore, for these type of facilities, quantity of dogs and cats is the goal — not quality or health of each animal’s life.

-As this is a primary source of income for these breeders, they and their supporters consider this form of breeding to be “free enterprise” or “making a fair living.”
+As this is a primary source of income for these breeding facilities, they and their supporters consider this form of breeding to be “free enterprise” or “making a fair living.”
 Puppies and kittens are commodities to be sold to pet stores or other companies (via brokers) or directly to consumers from the Internet or through classified ads.
-Adult breeding dogs or cats are bred continuously, often caged their entire lives (6, 8 or up to 10 years) until they are of no use and then killed, sold at auction or retired (e.g., kept within the facility, sold at discounted prices or give to rescue groups).

 Consumers are often unaware of these breeding conditions or physical and psychological health issues, and buy based on how “cute” the animal looks.